William Tate (Alderney politician)

 William Tate is an Alderney politician who has been Leader of Alderney and President of the States of Alderney.

 He assumed the position unopposed on 28 June 2019, after Jack Gates withdrew his candidacy on 21 June.

 Biography

 Tate qualified as a solicitor in 1978 in Leeds, eventually establishing his own specialist legal practice.
 He was subsequently called to the Bar, and practiced on the North Eastern Circuit.

 He was appointed as Alderney's first Land Use Plan Inspector at the inception of the new Land Use Plan process in 1999, in order to provide a framework for developing policy in relation to the use of the island's assets.

-He is married to Gabrielle, a chartered accountant, and has lived in Alderney since 1996.
+He is married to a lady named Gabrielle, a chartered accountant, and has lived in Alderney since 1996.

 President

 Assumed position of President in 2019, unopposed, won election in 2020.

 Elections

 Tate was elected unopposed in 2019.
 He won a contested election in 2020.